img

 Late Afternoon: After resting for about half an hour, the final leg trek pass through Ngozumba Glacier to Gokyo lake for night accommodation.
 Ngozumba Glacier, the longest glacier in the Khumbu Himalayas.
 At Gokyo, there are several hotels and lodges with restaurant which made easier for this trek.

-Your guide will select a quality hotel / lodge for your two-night stay at Gokyo.
+Your guide will select a quality lodge for your two-night stay at Gokyo.

 Summiting Gokyo Ri (5,360m): Today features a steady climb to one of the most iconic vantage points in the Himalayas.
 The effort is rewarded with a view that many trekkers consider superior even to Kala Patthar.